susan-davis/stellar-core/CREW.md

 Birthplace: Amritpur, New Khalistan
 Traits: Observant Khalsa Sikh, and too religious to get into any romance arc (or already has a partner off-ship?), which spares us from writing any if she takes over as CO.
 Has a very strong working relationship with Player; more cool with Suparman once she takes over.
 Is selected as a command candidate after the first successful playable mission of season 2, goes off to Punisher late in season 2, and makes LCR by the start of season 3.

-**Scripted replacement:** SLT NFN Suparman
+**Scripted replacement:** SLT Zhou Zhenghong

 Service Number: 123-456-7890.
 Date of birth: XX/XX/XX (age: yy).
 Species/Gender: HM.
-Birthplace: Banda Aceh, Oceania, Earth
+Birthplace: Shanghai, Asia, Earth
 Traits:

-**Second replacement** (for loss after Kaur promoted): SLT Zhou Xiaoping
+**Second replacement** (for loss after Kaur promoted): SLT NFN Suparman

 Service Number: 123-456-7890.
 Date of birth: XX/XX/XX (age: yy).
 Species/Gender: HM (human male).
-Birthplace: Shanghai, Asia, Earth
+Birthplace: Banda Aceh, Oceania, Earth
 Traits:

 ## DECK DEPARTMENT